 Stoner Park Splash Pool

-This spot has a pool with a splash pad attached so there’s a little something for everyone.
-The splash pad has fountains, sprays and spouts that line the front edge of the pool for cooling off and getting silly.
-Once drylanders have dipped in their toes, you can shift to the pool, which is 4 1/2 feet deep (if you feel comfortable) and allows most to splash around safely.
+If your older fish want more out of a cool-down experience than just a few misters, this spot has a pool with a splash pad attached so there’s a little something for everyone.
+The splash pad has fountains, sprays and water walls that line the front edge of the gradual entry pool providing non-stop fun.

-Kids 7 & up and adults can enjoy the twisty slide.
 Because of the pool, this splash pad has an admission fee of $3.50 for adults and $1 for kids.
-There’s a 1-1 ratio of adults to kids in the pool for kids under 7 and everyone must have a bathing suit.
-Pool and water slide hours vary, check the website.
+There’s a 1-1 ratio of adults to kids in the pool for kids under 7 and everyone must have a bathing suit to enter.
+Pool and water slide hours vary, so be sure to check the website.

 1835 Stoner Ave.